Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Experiments and Results

-\textbf{Datasets.} We evaluated the proposed CodeBrain model on the IXI\footnote{\url{https://brain-development.org/ixi-dataset/}} and BraTS 2023\footnote{\url{https://www.synapse.org/Synapse:syn53708126/wiki/626320}} \cite{menze2014multimodal} datasets.
-IXI contains non-skull-stripped MRI samples from 577 healthy subjects, which were scanned from three London hospitals using three different MRI machines.
-Each subject contains T1, T2, and Proton Density-weighted (PD) modalities.
-Since these modalities are not spatially-registered, we then use ANTsPy\footnote{\url{https://github.com/ANTsX/ANTsPy}} to register T1 and PD to T2 rigidly.
-Then, following \cite{liu2023one,meng2024multi}, 90 transverse brain slices are extracted from the middle of each 3D volume.
-We then crop these slices into a fixed size of $256\times256$ and randomly select 500 subjects for training, 37 for validation, and the remaining 40 for testing.
+\textbf{Datasets.} We evaluated our CodeBrain on the IXI\footnote{\url{https://brain-development.org/ixi-dataset/}} and BraTS 2023 \cite{labella2023asnr} datasets.
+IXI contains non-skull-stripped MRI scans of 577 healthy subjects, which were scanned at three London hospitals with different MRI machines.
+Each subject contains T1, T2, and proton density-weighted (PD) modalities.
+Since these modalities are not spatially registered, we use ANTsPy\footnote{\url{https://github.com/ANTsX/ANTsPy}} for the cross-modal registration (SyNRA).
+Using the same setting as \cite{liu2023one,meng2024multi}, 90 transverse brain slices are extracted from the middle of each 3D volume.
+We then crop these slices into a fixed size of 256$\times$256 and randomly select 500 subjects for training, 37 for validation, and the remaining 40 for testing.

-BraTS 2023 comprises multi-site multi-parametric MRI (mpMRI) scans of brain tumor patients, including T1, T2, FLAIR, and T1Gd modalities.
-Each sample is skull-stripped and rigid-registered.
-As \cite{liu2023one,meng2024multi}, we extract the middle 80 transverse slices in our experiments, which are further cropped to a fixed size of $240\times240$.
-The training, validation, and testing sets include 500, 40, and 40 randomly selected subjects, respectively.
+BraTS 2023 comprises multi-site multi-parametric MRI (mpMRI) scans of brain tumour patients, including T1, T2, FLAIR, and T1Gd modalities.
+Each scan is skull-stripped and rigidly registered to the same space.
+As \cite{liu2023one,meng2024multi}, we extract the middle 80 transverse slices in our experiments, which are further cropped to a fixed size of 240$\times$240.
+The training, validation, and test sets include 500, 40, and 40 randomly selected subjects, respectively.

-\textbf{Implementation.} We first normalized these MRI slices into a fixed intensity range of 0-1 by a min-max normalization, making the voxel intensities across different subjects and different modalities comparable, same as \cite{zhang2024unified}.
-For both datasets, we set $\lambda$ to 1, the batch size to 48, and $L$ as 5 as suggested in \cite{mentzerfinite}. $d$ is set as 9/7 on the IXI/BraTS 2023 dataset.
-We adopted the NAFNet \cite{chen2022simple} as the backbone and used the Adam optimizer with an initial learning rate (LR) of 1e-3.
-A cosine scheduler with a minimum LR 1e-5 was used to tune the LR to stabilize the model training.
-All experiments were conducted in an identical environment for fair comparisons (Hardware: $8\times$ NVIDIA GeForce 4090 GPUs; Software: PyTorch: 2.1.2, CUDA: 11.8, Random Seed: 1234).
-We trained the CodeBrain model for 250 epochs in each stage.
-On the IXI dataset, the total computational complexity of our CodeBrain model is 157.82 GMACs with 134.56 M parameters.
-The total training time is around 84 hours.
+\textbf{Setting.} We first normalised these slices into a fixed intensity range of 0 to 1 by a min-max normalisation, making the voxel intensities across different subjects and different modalities comparable, same as \cite{zhang2024unified}.
+For the training loss, we set $\lambda_m$ to 20, $\lambda_a$ to 5, and the batch size to 48.
+As suggested in \cite{mentzerfinite}, $L$ is set as $[8, 8, 8, 5, 5, 5]$ so that $d$ is 6, indicating the total codebook size of 64,000.
+We adopted the NAFNet \cite{chen2022simple} as the backbone and used the AdamW optimizer with an initial learning rate of 1e-4.
+All experiments were conducted in an identical environment for fair comparisons (Hardware: 8$\times$ NVIDIA GeForce 4090 GPUs; Software: PyTorch: 2.8.0, CUDA: 12.4, Random Seed: 1334).
+Each stage has 300 epochs, totalling 2.38 training days.